gw19960714/hello-world/README.md

 # hello-world
-a stupid man who can't learn any python jasghkjahdkjdajhdhasjdfhjkfgkjsdfa;l asdas df
+a stupid man who can't learn any